larenSakota/swift-classVSstruct-reading-swift-intro-000/README.md

 joeAccount.withdraw(50.0)
 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?
+50.0 for joeAccount and 100.0 for joeOtherAccount because it is a copy

 ### Question 10